hakostra/IOH5Write/README.md

 There are a few known bugs and limitations:

 1. The code only work in parallel.
 This is a consequence of the design of OpenFOAM, since ``MPI_Init`` is never called for serial runs, hence the parallel HDF5 library cannot use MPI-IO.
 2. The XDMF file must be written after the simulation.
 This is not a bug, but a slight limitation.
-Currently some Matlab-scripts are provided for this, however, I think Python would be an ideal tool for this task.
-If anyone creates a Python-parser for the HDF5-files, please contact me!
 3. No boundary data is written.
 This is a consequence of laziness.
 I have never needed this for my research, hence only the internal cell-centred data is written.
 Again, this is not a difficult addition, and if anyone had the time to add this, please contact me if you want me to include this in the public release.
 4. The code is not very well structured, and does not utilize many of the object-oriented features C++ gives.
 This is partly because the HDF5 library is a pure C library, requiring you to deal with pointers to arrays and stuff, partly due to my lack of C++ skills.
 This is on top of the list of things that needs to be done, perhaps I will fix it when I find time.